CDSoft/ypp/README.md

        -l script             Execute a Lua script
        -e expression         Execute a Lua expression
-       -p path               Add a path to package.path -o output             Redirect the output to 'file' -t {svg,pdf,png}      Set the default format of generated images --MT target           Add `name` to the target list (see `--MD`) --MF name             Set the dependency file name
+       -p path               Add a path to package.path -o file               Redirect the output to 'file' -t {svg,pdf,png}      Set the default format of generated images --MT target           Add `name` to the target list (see `--MD`) --MF name             Set the dependency file name